Reading time: 7 min.

 A pub we really liked is Kilderkin, with great food, drinks and atmosphere.

-We discovered the most amazing asian food here (who would have thought?): Shamoli Thai & Indian restaurant.
+We discovered the most amazing Asian food here: Shamoli Thai & Indian restaurant.
 We had such a great meal, that we kept coming back in the next days, too.

 From the world famous Castle of Edinburgh sitting atop of volcanic rock, to the 16th century palace of Mary of Scots and now the Queen’s official residence in Scotland, from the National Museum of Scotland to Calton Hill, from the imposing Arthur’s Seat to the City Center, and every brick in between, this place is a treasure.